cubangnocchi/Pro001/README.md

    ```

 2. Open the project directory in your console.
-3. You will need [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0 "click for downloading dotnet8.0") for the next step.
+3. You will need [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0 "click for downloading dotnet8.0") intalled for the next step.
 4. Use the following commands in order to run it successfully:

    ```bash